2. Igneous Rocks

 2.2.1 Volcanic Rocks

 Molten magma is continuously being spewed from the mantle through all sorts of existing fractures.
-If ejected into the atmosphere, it is known as lava, and the ducts through which the lava pours are the volcanos.
-Further, because the surrounding atmospheric temperature is markedly lower, the lava will cool very rapidly and the resulting rock will tend to be fine grained.
-Nowadays volcanos typically have pipe like structures through which the magma flows and as it cools, it creates the well known conic shapes (fig. 1).
+If ejected into the atmosphere, it is known as lava, with the resulting rocks termed volcanic.
+The ducts through which the lava pours have predominantly a pipe like form and, as the magma cools it creates the well known volcano conic shapes (fig. 1B).
+Further, because the surrounding atmospheric temperature is markedly lower, the lava will cool very rapidly and the resulting rock will tend to be fine grained

 Figure 1 - The top of the Teide volcanic cone.

-Volcanic exhalations may be gentle and fairly continuous, in which case it takes the form of a very fluid mass termed lava flows, and these will enlarge the volcanic cone and spread in a fan shape at the base.
-In the example shown on figure 3 in Tenerife, the fan actually entered into the sea, and that is where the town of Garuchio was built.
+The volcanic exhalations may be gentle and fairly continuous, taking the form of a very fluid mass termed lava flows, which will spread down the volcanic cone and form a fan at the base.
+In the example shown on figure 3 from Tenerife, the fan actually entered into the sea, and that is where the town of Garuchio was built.

 Figure 3 - Town built on a lava flow fan into the sea (Puerto de la Cruz, Tenerife).